Gym-Bro/GymBro-api/README.md

 $ npm install -g firebase-tools
 $ npm install -g firebase-functions@latest firebase-admin@latest firebase@latest
 ```
+** With linux you must do it with sudo prefix.

-5. Log in into to your firebase account (using google) with this command:
+5. Log in into your firebase account (using google) with this command:

 ```bash
 $ firebase login
 ```

+Press yes to allow permissions.

 6. Install all the dependencies using npm, make sure you are standing in functions folder (Gym-Bro-Api/functions/):